kvaps/docker-letsencrypt-webroot/README.md

 # docker-letsencrypt
-Letsencrypt cert auto renewal for nginx base image
+Letsencrypt cert auto getting and renewal script based on letsencrypt base image.

 Add nginx location for your server: